William Tell: The Three Tells

-The Three Tells (die Drei Tellen, also die Drei Telle) were symbolic figures of the Swiss Peasant War of 1653.
-They expressed the hope of the subject population to repeat the success story of the rebellion against Habsburg in the early 14th century.
+The Three Tells (die Drei Telle(n)) were symbolic figures of the Swiss peasant war of 1653.
+They expressed the hope of the subject population in repeating the success of the rebellion against Habsburg Austria in the early 14th century.

-By the 18th century, the Drei Tellen had become associated with a sleeping hero legend.
+By the 18th century, the Three Tells had become associated with a sleeping hero legend.
 They were said to be asleep in a cave at the Rigi.
 The return of Tell in times of need was already foretold in the Tellenlied of 1653 and symbolically fulfilled in the impersonation of the Three Tells by costumed individuals, in one instance culminating in an actual assassination executed by these impersonators in historical costume.

-Tell during the 16th century had become closely associated and eventually merged with the Rütlischwur legend, and the "Three Tells" represented the three conspirators or Eidgenossen Walter Fürst, Arnold von Melchtal and Werner Stauffacher.
+Tell during the 16th century had become closely associated and eventually merged with the Rütlischwur legend, and the Three Tells represented the three conspirators Walter Fürst, Arnold von Melchtal and Werner Stauffacher.
 In 1653, three men dressed in historical costume representing the Three Tells appeared in Schüpfheim.
 Other impersonations of the Three Tells also appeared in the Freie Ämter and in the Emmental.

 The first impersonators of the Three Tells were Hans Zemp, Kaspar Unternährer of Schüpfheim and Ueli Dahinden of Hasle.
 They appeared at a number of important peasant conferences during the war, symbolizing the continuity of the present rebellion with the resistance movement against the Habsburg overlords at the origin of the Swiss Confederacy.
-Unternährer and Dahinden fled to the Entlebuch alps before the arrival of the troops of general Sebastian Peregrin Zwyers; Zemp escaped to the Alsace.
+Unternährer and Dahinden fled to the Entlebuch alps before the arrival of the troops of General Sebastian Peregrin Zwyer; Zemp escaped to the Alsace region.
 After the suppression of the rebellion, the peasants voted for a tyrannicide, directly inspired by the Tell legend, attempting to kill the Lucerne Schultheiss Ulrich Dulliker.

 Dahinden and Unternährer returned in their roles of Tells, joined by Hans Stadelmann replacing Zemp.
 In an ambush, they managed to injure Dulliker and killed a member of the Lucerne parliament, Caspar Studer.
 The assassination attempt — an exceptional act in the culture of the Old Swiss Confederacy — was widely recognized and welcomed among the peasant population, but its impact was not sufficient to rekindle the rebellion.

 Even though it did not have any direct political effect, its symbolic value was considerable, placing the Lucerne authorities in the role of the tyrant (Habsburg and Gessler) and the peasant population in that of the freedom fighters (Tell).
 The Three Tells after the deed went to mass, still wearing their costumes, without being molested.
 Dahinden and Unternährer were eventually killed in October 1653 by Lucerne troops under Colonel Alphons von Sonnenberg.
 In July 1654, Zemp betrayed his successor Stadelmann in exchange for pardon and Stadelmann was executed on 15 July 1654.

 The Three Tells appear in a 1672 comedy by Johann Caspar Weissenbach.

 The "sleeping hero" version of the Three Tells legend was published in Deutsche Sagen by the Brothers Grimm in 1816 (no. 298).
 It is also the subject of Felicia Hemans's poem The Cavern of the Three Tells of 1824.